-In addition to a more favourable tax and insolvency regime (which shall be described below), the main advantage of this means of transfer of mortgage loans is that, under certain conditions, the issue of both participaciones hipotecarias and certificados de transmisión de hipoteca needs not to be documented in a public deed (escritura pública) or registered in the relevant Property Registries.
+In addition to a more favourable insolvency regime, the main advantage of this means of transfer of mortgage loans is that, under certain conditions, the issue of both participaciones hipotecarias and certificados de transmisión de hipoteca needs not to be documented in a public deed (escritura pública) or registered in the relevant Property Registries.
+They also benefit from a more favourable tax regime, as no stamp duty will accrue.